mariamhabib/CS250-Data-Structures/Assignments/Project 4 - Tic Tac Toe Stacks/README.md

 to see if you're going outside the bounds of the list, and if this is the case, you will *throw* the out_of_range error.

-You will mostly want to use this error for the "*ItemAt" functions when pushing at an index < 0, or > itemCount.

-* PushItemAt
-* PopItemAt
-* GetItemAt

-You will also want to do checks and throw exceptions for the other Push/Pop/Get functions if the list is empty:
+You will want to do checks and throw exceptions for the other Push/Pop/Get functions if the list is empty:
 If the first and last nodes are both nullptr, you don't want to dereference those!

 ---

 # Testing your Linked List

+The attached file (and the code in the Tester folder) contain a program to test the DoublyLinkedList.
+These files include:

+* main.cpp
+* ListTester.hpp
+* ListTester.cpp

 ---